rss logo

 • User Account: System (⚠️ Just write it, don't use "Change User or Group… button.⚠️)

 Note: we can also use the universal SID code for System, which is: S-1-5-18 (source: learn.microsoft.com).
-Auto_Shutdown task properties window in Task Scheduler with general settings configured
+Screenshot of the Auto_Shutdown task properties window with general settings, security options, and user account configuration.

 • In the Triggers tab, click on New: